 Given the short median survival in cardiac AL amyloidosis (~5 months), CMR is indicated in patients with HF and suspected cardiac amyloidosis to expedite diagnosis and treatment with chemotherapy.
 CMR findings in cardiac amyloid reflect interstitial expansion with high myocardial gadolinium uptake, and typically reveal global subendocardial or transmural LGE, shortening of subendocardial T1, rapid blood pool wash-out and suboptimal myocardial nulling (Figure 7) [121-124].

 Compared with AL, ATTR involvement is characterized by greater LV mass and LGE extent, greater likelihood of transmural and RV LGE, and longer survival [125].
-Elevated T1 on native T1 mapping has high accuracy for cardiac involvement in AL amyloidosis [126] and together with raised ECV predicts mortality [127].
+Elevated T1 on native T1 mapping (Figure 8) has high accuracy for cardiac involvement in AL amyloidosis [126] and together with raised ECV predicts mortality [127].
 Raised native T1 also has high accuracy in ATTR cardiac amyloid as compared with HCM, ATTR mutation carriers and normal controls and may represent an early disease marker [128].
 The value of native T1 as a marker of disease burden during therapy is under investigation in international trials of TTR-specific therapies.

 Anderson-Fabry Disease (AFD)